Ismail I: Origins

 Shāh Ismaʿīl in the Safavid conquest of Shirvan (1501), according to the Shāhnāmah Shāh Ismaʿīl (Tabriz, 1541), a panegyric history he himself commissioned.

 Ismail I was born to Shaykh Haydar and his wife Halima Begum on 17 July 1487, in Ardabil.
-His father was the sheikh of the Safavid tariqa (Sufi order) and a direct descendant of its Kurdish founder, Safi-ad-Din Ardabili (1252–1334).
+His father Shaykh Haydar, who was born to Shaykh Junayd and the Aq Qoyunlu princess Khadija Begum, was the sheikh of the Safavid tariqa (Sufi order) and a direct descendant of its likely Kurdish founder, Safi-ad-Din Ardabili (1252–1334).
 In 1301, Safi-ad-Din had assumed the leadership of the Zahediyeh, a significant Sufi order in Gilan, from his spiritual master and father-in-law Zahed Gilani.
 The order was later known as the Safavid.
 Ismail also proclaimed himself the Mahdi and a reincarnation of Ali.
 Ismail was the last in this line of hereditary Grand Masters of the order, prior to his founding of a ruling dynasty.

 His mother Halima Begum was the daughter of Uzun Hasan, the ruler of the Turkoman Aq Qoyunlu dynasty, by his Pontic Greek wife Theodora Megale Komnene, better known as Despina Khatun.
 Despina Khatun was the daughter of Emperor John IV of Trebizond.
 She had married Uzun Hassan in a deal to protect the Empire of Trebizond from the Ottoman Turks.
 Ismail was a great-great-grandson of Emperor Alexios IV of Trebizond and King Alexander I of Georgia.

-Roger Savory suggests that Ismail's family was of Iranian origin, likely from Iranian Kurdistan, and later moved to Azerbaijan where they assimilated into the Turkic-speaking population.
-Ismail spoke both Persian and a Southern Turkic dialect, a precursor of modern Azeri Turkic, in which he wrote his poetry, as it was aimed at his Turkic qizilbash followers.
-His ancestry was mixed, consisting in Iranian (likely Kurd) ancestors often intermarrying with Türkmen princesses to form alliances (such as his Aq Qoyunlu mother Halima Begum and paternal grandmother Khadija Begum), supplemented by a mixed Byzantine Greek and Georgian component (from his maternal grandmother Theodora Megale Komnene).
+Roger Savory suggests that Ismail's family was of Iranian origin, likely from Iranian Kurdistan, and later moved to Azerbaijan where they, alongside Persian, adopted the form of Turkic spoken there.
+Ismail spoke both Persian and a Southern Turkic dialect, a precursor of modern Azeri Turkic, in which he wrote much of his poetry, as it was aimed at his Turkic qizilbash followers in order to spread his views, while also often writing in Persian.
+His ancestry was mixed, because his Iranian (likely Kurdish) ancestors often intermarried with Turkmen, Byzantine Greek, and Georgian princesses to form alliances (such as his mother Halima Begum, paternal grandmother Khadija Begum and his maternal grandmother Theodora Megale Komnene).

-The Safavids have been described as "Turkamans of remote Kurdish descent", and the Safavid conquest as "the third Türkmen wave" to hit Iran, after the Seljuks and the Qara Qoyunlu/ Aq Qoyunlu.
-At the same time, the majority of scholars agree that the resulting empire was an Iranian one, and the state was again officially designated as "Iran" after a lapse of several centuries.
+The Safavids have been described by some as "Turkamans of remote Kurdish descent", and the Safavid conquest was described by a few as "the third Türkmen wave" to hit Iran, after the Seljuks and the Qara Qoyunlu/ Aq Qoyunlu.
+However, the overwhelming majority of scholars agree that the resulting empire was an Iranian one, and the state was again officially designated as "Iran" after a lapse of several centuries.

 A fabricated genealogy developed by the Safavids claimed that Sheikh Safi (the founder of the order and Ismael's ancestor) was a lineal descendant of the Seventh Twelver Shia Imam and therefore of Imam Ali and the Prophet Mohammad.